GenomicsAotearoa/shell-for-bioinformatics/docs/1_introduction.md

     Linux distribution (also called as a **distro** in short) is an operating system that is created from a collection of software built upon the Linux Kernel and is a package management system.
 A standard Linux distribution consists of a Linux kernel, GNU system, GNU utilities, libraries, compiler, additional software, documentation, a window system, window manager and a desktop environment.
 Most of the software included in a Linux distribution is free and open source.
 They may include some proprietary software like binary blobs which is essential for a few device drivers.

+## UNIX Shell for Bioinformatics

+A shell is a computer program that presents a command line interface which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard/touchscreen combination.

+There are many reasons to learn about the shell:

+* Many bioinformatics tools can only be used through a command line interface.
+Many more have features and parameter options which are not available in the GUI.
+BLAST is an example.
+Many of the advanced functions are only accessible to users who know how to use a shell.
+* The shell makes your work less boring.
+In bioinformatics you often need to repeat tasks with a large number of files.
+With the shell, you can automate those repetitive tasks and leave you free to do more exciting things.
+* The shell makes your work less error-prone.
+When humans do the same thing a hundred different times (or even ten times), they’re likely to make a mistake.
+Your computer can do the same thing a thousand times with no mistakes.
+* The shell makes your work more reproducible.
+When you carry out your work in the command-line (rather than a GUI), your computer keeps a record of every step that you’ve carried out, which you can use to re-do your work when you need to.
+It also gives you a way to communicate unambiguously what you’ve done, so that others can inspect or apply your process to new data.
+* Many bioinformatic tasks require large amounts of computing power and can’t realistically be run on your own machine.
+These tasks are best performed using remote computers or cloud computing, which can only be accessed through a shell.

 ## Different Types of Shells

 Being able to interact with the kernel makes shells a powerful tool.
 Without the ability to interact with the kernel, a user cannot access the utilities offered by their machine’s operating system.